A heat wave is bringing searing temperatures to New York and the I-95 corridor – and Washington DC could hit 100 degrees - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Allison Chinchar, Eric Zerkel, Brandon Miller, Taylor Ward, Sara Tonks, Taylor Galgano, Andy Rose and Josh Campbell contributed to this report.
+CNN’s Allison Chinchar, Eric Zerkel, Brandon Miller, Taylor Ward, Sara Tonks, Taylor Galgano, Andy Rose, Josh Campbell, Rebekah Riess, and Kara Devlin contributed to this report.